rsharma5128/student/navigation/about.md

 - 🏫 Del Norte High School(Freshman year, 2025-Present)

-*a*
-**a**
-# A
-## A

 **Extracurricular**

--1 year of CyberPatriot
+-1 year of CyberPatriot 🛡️

--Traditional Indian vocal music
+-Traditional Indian vocal music 🎵

--Previously played tennis
+-Previously played tennis 🎾

--Started Cross Country this year
+-Started Cross Country this year 🏃

--Currently in Lacrosse pre-season
+-Currently in Lacrosse pre-season 🥍

 ### Culture, Family, and Fun

 Everything for me, as for many others, revolves around family and faith.

-- My family is South Indian, with my mother being from Tamil Nadu and my father being from Karnataka.
+- My family is South Indian, with my mother being from Tamil Nadu and my father being from Karnataka

 - My family is normal sized

 - The gallery has some goofy photos of me, my sister and friends

 <comment>
 Gallery of Pics...
 </comment>